Postumius/relational-db/README.md

 # relational-db

-(small) relational databases as Racket data structures
+deprecated now that I'm refactoring in Haskell!
+Here it is: [Relational](https://github.com/Postumius/Relational/) (small) relational databases as Racket data structures

 My intended use case for this is as a component of a text-game engine that I'm working on.
 Doesn't save the database to the disk or anything, this is an in-memory thing only.
 Also, the database is immutable; even functions like ```insert-into``` just return a new DB without modifying the old one.